You can rely on us for help and advice every step of the way. We plan ahead to make the process easy for you.

-Moving a house or building is not an easy process.
-There are many variables involved such as: the structure’s size, age, location, access, move distance and more.
-Whether the house is on a crawlspace or basement can have an effect on the price of the move as well.
-Please contact us for an individual house moving estimate.
+If you’re curious about what your project will cost, we would love to speak with you and provide a price quote.
+Moving a house or building is a complex process, and many factors affect the cost.
+We have to account for the structure’s size, age, location, accessibility, move distance, and more.
+Whether the house is on a crawlspace or basement can effect the cost too.
+Please contact us for an estimate.

 A qualified house or building mover knows exactly how to position the equipment, gauge the weight, and properly transport your structure from one location to another.
 When done right, the integrity of your house or building should not be affected.

 Absolutely.
 We have many clients who love their homes or buildings but are constantly flooded by local streams and rivers.
 By raising the structure of your home or building, you can maintain your property and not worry about the weather forecast.

 It might change the building’s classification.
 We recommend discussing your planned move with your State Historic Preservation Officer before the relocation.

 Site location is one very important factor which contributes to a home’s resale value.
 The relocation site must be carefully considered when planning the move.
 We recommend getting advice from a professional real estate broker in determining whether there will be a change in value.
 In most cases the house will be worth more because the building will be moved to a more desirable site that the owner has chosen for that very reason.